Marsh & McLennan Companies Inc. (MMC): Skating on Thin Ice? We Know the Answer

 BofA Securities gave a rating of “Neutral” to MMC, setting the target price at $150 in the report published on July 23rd of the current year.

-After a stumble in the market that brought MMC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.78% of loss for the given period.
+After a stumble in the market that brought MMC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.62% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MMC starting from McDonald Scott, who sale 112,051 shares at the price of $138.95 back on Jun 02.
-After this action, McDonald Scott now owns 18,763 shares of Marsh & McLennan Companies Inc., valued at $15,569,964 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MMC starting from SCHAPIRO MORTON O, who sale 9,078 shares at the price of $157.18 back on Aug 31.
+After this action, SCHAPIRO MORTON O now owns 0 shares of Marsh & McLennan Companies Inc., valued at $1,426,930 using the latest closing price.

-MCGIVNEY MARK C, the Chief Financial Officer of Marsh & McLennan Companies Inc., sale 6,125 shares at $115.28 during a trade that took place back on Mar 08, which means that MCGIVNEY MARK C is holding 33,678 shares at $706,090 based on the most recent closing price.
+McDonald Scott, the President and CEO of OWG of Marsh & McLennan Companies Inc., sale 112,051 shares at $138.95 during a trade that took place back on Jun 02, which means that McDonald Scott is holding 18,763 shares at $15,569,964 based on the most recent closing price.

 Stock Fundamentals for MMC